-According to the CIA World Factbook, 2018 estimates put South Africa's population at 54,841,552.
+According to the CIA World Factbook, 2018 estimates put South Africa's population at just under 55 million people.

 Christianity is the most widely practiced religion in South Africa, with nearly 80% of the population identifying as Christian during a 2001 census.
-Islam, Hinduism, and indigenous beliefs contribute to the remaining 20%.
+Islam, Hinduism and indigenous beliefs contribute to the remaining 20%.

 South Africa's seasons are the reverse of those in the northern hemisphere.
-Summer lasts from December to February, and winter lasts from June to August.
+Summer lasts from December to February and winter lasts from June to August.
 Although weather patterns differ from region to region, summers are generally warm with average temperatures of around 77°F/25°C, while winter temperatures can fall below freezing, especially in the far south.
 In the Western Cape, winter is the rainiest season; but further north near Johannesburg and Durban, the rains coincide with the arrival of summer.

 When to Go